mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/12/sre.md

 Definitions:
 - Critical User Journey (CUJ): Specific steps that a user takes to accomplish goals.
 - Reliability: The number of “good” interactions divided by the number of total interactions.
 This leaves you with a numerical fraction of real users who experience a service that is available and working.
-- Service level indicator (SLI): A quantifiable measure of the reliability of your service from your users' perspective.
+- Service level Indicator (SLI): A quantifiable measure of the reliability of your service from your users' perspective.
+A well-defined measure of successful enough.
-- Service level objective (SLO): Sets the target for an SLI over a period of time.
+- Service level Objective (SLO): Sets the target for an SLI over a period of time.
+A top-line target for fraction of successful interactions.
+- Service Level Agreement: Consequences of not respecting SLOs.
-- Error budgets: The amount of unreliability you are willing to tolerate.
+- Error Budgets: The amount of unreliability you are willing to tolerate.
+Inverse of availability, amount of errors allowed based on SLAs.

 Key principles:
 - The most important feature of any system is reliability
 - Monitoring doesn't decide for reliability - Users do
-- Well engineered software can only get you to 99.9% Well engineered operations --> 99.99%
+- Well engineered software can only get you to 99.9%
+- Well engineered operations --> 99.99%
-  Well engineered business --> 99.999%
+- Well engineered business --> 99.999%

 The Art of SLOs workshop
 https://landing.google.com/sre/resources/practicesandprocesses/art-of-slos/